Business Services Estonia

 The largest industries served are ICT, Gaming-Gambling, and Financial Services.

-Estonia has a specialism in Government shared services, being home to large EU, NATO, and State SSCs.
+Estonia has a specialism in Government shared services, being home to large EU, NATO, and State centres.

-Estonia’s strengths in English, Nordic and German language influences the investor base.
+Estonia’s strengths in English, Nordic, and German language influence the investor base.

 Key investors in Estonian business services are Finland and Sweden, with the US, UK, Norway, Germany, and Japan prominent.

-Wise is the single largest centre, with Bolt second, both have multi-function global business services in Estonia.
+Wise is the single largest centre, with Bolt second.
+Both provide multi-functional global business services from Estonia.

-Other notable SSCs are Stora Enso, Playtech, Nordea, Kuehne + Nagel, Microsoft and Genius Sports.
+Other notable providers of global business services from Estonia are Stora Enso, Playtech, Nordea, Kuehne+Nagel, Microsoft and Genius Sports.

-Estonia has experienced losses in recent years with the closure of ABB, Fujitsu, and Sutherland Global Services.
+Estonia has experienced the closure of ABB, Fujitsu, and Sutherland Global Services in recent years.

-Wage inflation, increased taxes, and a lack of government grants are contributory factors.
+Wage inflation, increased taxes, and lack of government grants are contributory factors.

 IT will continue to grow as Estonia has world-class skills in innovation, automation, cybersecurity, digital identity, smart contracts, and large-scale systems.